Sigma-Security-Group/FriendlySnek/README.md

 Make sure to install all dependencies by executing: `python -m pip install -r requirements.txt`.

-Run the bot by executing: `python -OO main.py`.
+Run the bot by executing: `python -O main.py`.